tum-pbs/MSBG/README.md

 ## Prerequisites

-MSBG has only few dependencies: Just C++11 and TBB <https://github.com/uxlfoundation/oneTBB>.
-The vectorclass header-only library <https://github.com/vectorclass/version1> is already included for convenience.
+MSBG has only a few dependencies: Just C++11 and TBB <https://github.com/uxlfoundation/oneTBB>.
+The header-only VectorClass library <https://github.com/vectorclass/version1> is already included for convenience.
+The MSBG library compiles on Linux as well as on Windows via MSYS2 MinGW64.

 ## Limitations